MicrosoftDocs/learn/learn-pr/azure/intro-to-hyperscale/includes/4-design-a-distributed-database.md

 **Examples**: Websites which host store-fronts for other businesses, or sales automation tools.
 **Characteristics**:

-* Queries relating to a single tenant rather than joining information across tenants.
+* Queries relating to a single tenant rather than joining information across tenants
-* Having dozens or hundreds of tables in your database schema.
+* Having dozens or hundreds of tables in your database schema
-* Mixed workloads: OLAP workloads for serving per-tenant analytical queries, and large OLTP workloads.
+* Mixed workloads: OLAP workloads for serving per-tenant analytical queries, and large OLTP workloads

 With Hyperscale, you can continue scaling far beyond a single node, giving you efficiency of scale, with many more tenants able to use a single application.
  :::column-end:::